prisma/specs/schema/Readme.md

 > ⚠ This is not implemented yet.

 These comments as either field comments, model comments or as free-floating comments.
 Instrospection will pull comments on fields or models from the database.
-Lift will also update these comments in datasources that support this.
+Lift will also update these comments in datasources that support them.

 ### Example with Comments